maratib/spring-kafka/README.md

 ## What is Kafka?

-It is a `distributed event streaming platform` for building `real-time data pipelines`
+Kafka is a `distributed event streaming platform` for building `real-time data pipelines`

 ## Kafka Key Features